LCSB-BioCore/DistributedData.jl/docs/src/slurm.md

 julia run-analysis.jl
 ```

-The parameters are, in order:
+The parameters in the script have this meaning, in order:
-- using 128 "tasks" (ie. spawning 128 separate processes)
+- the batch spawns 128 "tasks" (ie. spawning 128 separate processes)
-- each process uses 1 CPU (you may want more CPUs if you work with actual
+- each task uses 1 CPU (you may want more CPUs if you work with actual
   threads and shared memory)
 - the whole batch takes maximum 60 minutes
 - each CPU (in our case each process) will be allocated 4 gigabytes of RAM